Re-delegating staked FET token π₯

 To help you choose the most suitable validator, here is a list of criteria you could look for:

-- Some of these questions can be answered via our Native Block Explorer or Mintscan.
+ℹ️Some of these questions can be answered via our Native Block Explorer (opens in a new tab) or Mintscan (opens in a new tab).
 Some of the others on this list will require you to reach out to validators for answers, which is a good opportunity to see if they are active or not.